-Lady Hardinge Medical Co lege Hospitals from January, 1964, to September, 1964 (up to 28th September, 1964), as far as available, together with the figures 'for the corresponding periods of 1963 and 1962 is laid on the Table of the Sabha.
-It shows that there is no increase in infective hepatitis this year up till now.
-Up to 28th September, 1964 Ihere were 388 reported cases including those admitted to hospitals, and treated by doctors at home, with 6 deaths, which I have mentioned already.
+Lady Hardinge Medical Co lege Hospitals from January, 1964, to September, 1964 (up to 28th Septem-1964), as far as available. together with the figures for the corresponding periods of 1963 and 1962 is laid on the Table of the Sabha.
+It shows that there is no increase in infective hepatitis this year now.
+Up to 28th September, there were 388 reported cases including these admitted to hospitals, and treated by doctors at home, with 6 deaths, which I have mentioned already.

-A perusal of the trend of infective hepatiti-s cases admitted into the hospitals of the Union Territory of Delhi will indicate that ther," is annually a rise in the cases of infective hepatitis about the month of September.
+A perusal of the trend of infective hepatitis cases admitted into the hospitals of the Union Territory of Delhi will indicate that there annually a rise in the cases of infective hepatitis about the month September.
 This was also borne out at the time when the epidemic of 1955-56 was studied, which started in December, 1955.

 A special effort has been made to get as accurate a picture of the position as possible.
-In the last two years, in the month of September, on an average, 160 patients were admitted into six of the major hospital; in Delhi.
-Up to the 28th of September this year, the number of these patients admitted into these hospitals has been 96.
+In the last two years in the month of September, on an average, 160 patients were admitted into six of the major hospitals Delhi.
+Up to the 28th of September this year, the number of patients admitted into these hospitals has been 96.

 It will be noted that the present trend of admissions, if anything, is on the low side.
-In addition, during the month of September, 211 cases were reported as Raving been diagnosed from the C.G.H.S. dispensaries. dispensaries serve an estimated population of 5-77 lakhs of Government employees and their families.
-In 1955, in the month of Sept: 'nber, i well before the epidemic started, 110 cases were reported from amongst the Central Government servants, before the contamination of water which had occurred that year in the first half of November.
-Thus, the incidence of the disease among the population of Central Government servants in 1955 works out to about 44 per hundred thousand, and in 1964, according to the present figures as reported, the incidence works out to 40-62 per hundred thousand.
-It would therefore be noted that as far as the Central Government servants are concerned and the cases admitted into the major hospitals are concerned, no rise in the admission rate or in the incidence of infective hepatitis has been reported so 'far.
+In addition, during the month of September 211 were reported as having been diagnosed from the C.G.H.S. dispensaries.
+These dispensaries serve an estimated population of 5.77 lakhs of Government employees and their families.
+In 1955, in the month of September, well before the epidemic started, 110 cases were reported from amongst the Central Government servants, before the contamination of water which had occurred that year in the first half of November.
+Thus, the incidence of the disease among the population of Central Government servants in works out to about 44 per hundred thousand, and in 1964, according to the present figures as reported, the incidence works out to 40.62 per hundred thousand.
+It would therefore be noted that as far as the Central Government servants are concerned and the cases admitted into the major hospitals are concerned, no rise in the admission rate or in the incidence of infective hepatitis has been reported so far.
 It is too early, however, to say whether a large-scale outbreak of infective hepatitis will or will not occur.
-However, from the present facts we are unable to see any rising trend of infective hepatitis during this month, and therefore one might presume that it is unlikely to occur.
+However, from the present facts we are unable to see any rising trend of infective hepatitis during this month, and therefore one might presume that it 18 unlikely to occur.